 A. gloomy B. dull C. awkward D. tedious

-9. The boy slipped out of the room and headed for the swimming pool without his parents' _
+9. The boy slipped out of the room and headed for the swimming pool without

 A. command B. conviction C. consent D. compromise